udacity/FCND-Controls/README.md

 Now let's get to the fun part, time for you to write your own controller!

+### Alternative to setting up your `backyard_flyer`

+We have provided start code that takes the `backyard_flyer` solution and adds the above modifications in the `controls_flyer.py` script.
+Feel free to use that as the starting point, or your own script.

 ## Get Familiar with the Code ##

 For this project, you'll be writing the control system in `controller.py`.
 The controller is separated into five parts: